-Are you looking for a creative way to stay busy as the winter months drag on?
+Are you looking for a creative way to stay busy as the winter months drag on or if you are stuck at home indefinitely?

 What about a way to make a few gifts this year without battling department store lines?